 But the Mother archetype is also the symbol of all that is fair, all that is beautiful, all that transcends material existence.
 These concepts are not merely ornamental niceties but are at the very center of Being.
 Indeed, in their mythological thinking, the Ancient Greeks recognized the importance of Skills in their concept of the Nine Muses—each the inspiration and source of such humane gifts as poetry, music, and history.
 In their philosophical thinking, the Greeks recognized Beauty is an essential attribute of the Absolute Good.
 The Mothers’ virtues are intangible and ethereal; they often had been be self-sacrificial.
 Consider the holy Mary and the real-life women who have embodied legions of Virgin-Martyrs venerated by the early Church attest to the power of the self-sacrificing, inspirational but unreachable mother.
 As a powerful archetype the “feminine” aspect the Mother come up in the Christian quadruple conception of the Holy mother.

-The Wise Women
+The Wise Women – Spirituality

+I like to think that psychoanalyst Sabina Spielrein a woman in the shadow of C. G. Jung and Sigmund Freud (see here), resembles the archetype of the Wise Woman or Queen (in exile).
 The archetype of the Wise Women inhabits not ethereal regions where all appears as bright and luminous, the Wise Women inhabits like the magician the shadows.
 She is at home near the earth, even inside the earth, inside the dark, moist, primordial womb, the source of all fertility.
 The Wise One is no longer young.
 She is mature, rooted.
 She is likely to be old.
 Like a priest she may have even loved, but she has now transcended all sexuality and reproductivity and has reached a state of superior wisdom.

 In contrast also to her male counterpart—the Magician— a non spiritual mind seeks not to penetrate beneath the surface of things and probe the mysteries of nature, rather, she looks inward into the mysteries of Being.
 This earthly knowledge extends to the body and more specifically to the very distinct realities of the female body, with its mysteries of fertility and procreation.
 Women who knew this much were much respected and feared..
 This is the knowledge of the Sybil, of the Oracle of Delphi, of the forest spirits.
 In later centuries, patriarchal institutions resented and persecuted this source of feminine power because it lay out of their control and it dealt with many topics which were not well understood and stigmatized because of their inherent feminine nature.
 Many Wise Women were accused of being “witches” and were cruelly tortured and put to death.It is natural for both Wise women and Magician to seek separation from her sisters who toil in the world.
 Their quest for special knowledge requires long hours of solitude for study and reflection.
-Most often, both become a seer, an advisor.
+Most often, both become a seer, an adviser.
 The Queen of Sheba, the counterpart to Solomon—the Magician King—illustrates this type of leadership.Perhaps the most powerful and inspiring embodiment of the archetype of the Wise One is the gnostic Figure of Sophia—Wisdom.

 .As a powerful Christian archetype the “feminine” aspect the Wise Women come up in the Christian Trinitarian conception of the Holy Spirit.
 Who is Sophia?
 Literally she is Wisdom, because the Greek word Sophia means “wisdom” in English.
 More than that, she has been revered as the Wise Bride of Solomon by Jews, as the Queen of Wisdom and War (Athena) by Greeks, and as the Holy Spirit of Wisdom by Christians.
 Solomon was considered to be married to Sophia.
 One of the many layers of symbolism attributed to the Song of Songs (also known as Song of Solomon or Canticle of Canticles) is that it speaks of Solomon’s marriage to Holy Sophia.
 Sophia surfaced in the Eastern Christian tradition with the construction of the Hagia Sophia cathedral in Constantinople (converted to a Mosque 1453 and today a Muslim museum in Istanbul).
 Sophia has survived in the West today in the form of Gnosticism.
 Sophia plays a very active role in Jung’s Answer to Job (Hiob), where she also completes Quaternity.